glpi-project/android-inventory-agent/README.md

 The Flyve MDM and GLPI Network services are available through our [Partner's Network](http://www.teclib-edition.com/en/partners/).
 We provide special training, bug fixes with editor subscription, contributions for new features, and more.

 Obtain a personalized service experience, associated with benefits and opportunities.

+## Contribute

+Want to file a bug, contribute some code, or improve documentation?
+Excellent!
+Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the [Issues Dashboard](https://github.com/flyve-mdm/android-inventory-agent/issues).

 ## Copying